3D scanning solutions

 Advanced 3D scanning technologies are becoming increasingly popular in forensics as well, due to their portability, flexibility, and accuracy.
 And professional 3D scanning solutions are now being used around the world by police forces, multiple insurance companies, and even during court hearings for presenting evidence!

-3D scanning in forensics is all about portability, flexibility and accuracy.
+3D scanning in forensics is all about portability, flexibility, and accuracy.
 For example, a portable 3D scanner with high accuracy and the ability to scan both indoors and outdoors, even in direct sunlight, makes the job of collecting forensic data easier than ever before.

 Compared to the traditional methods of data capture in forensics, including photography, tape measures, etc., 3D scanning has proven itself as an extremely powerful technology with the ability to capture highly accurate data in a matter of minutes.
 These advanced technologies are used for a variety of forensic applications, for example, capturing the complete scene of the crime or its separate parts before the evidence is officially collected.
 3D scanning is also excellent at digitizing the recovered evidence itself, creating simulations where numerous crime scenarios can be performed, analyzed, etc.